Informfully/Platform/README.md

   ```

 ## Contributing
-Your are welcome to contribute to the Informfully ecosystem and become a part of your cummunity.
+Your are welcome to contribute to the Informfully ecosystem and become a part of your community.
 Feel free to:
   - fork any of the [Informfully repositories](https://github.com/Informfully) and
   - make changes and create pull requests.

 Please post your feature requests and bug reports in our [GitHub issues](https://github.com/Informfully/Documentation/issues) section.

+We are always looking for motivated people to take part in this project.
+Reach our to use if you want to become a part of Informfully: info@informfully.ch

 ## License
 Released under the [MIT License](LICENSE).
 (Please note that the respective copyright licenses of third-party libraries and dependencies apply.)